My Story

 Outside of clinical practice, I find fulfillment in volunteerism and community service.
 On Fridays, I volunteer as a SCUBA diver in the Giant Ocean Tank at the New England Aquarium, and I have been feeding "Myrtle the Turtle" and the other tank residents since 2019.
 I serve as a commissioner on Salem's Transportation Commission (formerly known as the Traffic and Parking Commission), and I find it fascinating and rewarding to help implement safer and more efficient transportation options for all of our city's residents, both drivers and non-drivers alike.
 In 2022, I also founded a pedestrian safety group, Salem's Safe Walking Advocacy Group (SWAG), and we meet bimonthly to help discuss and raise awareness of street safety issues throughout the city.

 In my personal life, I enjoy knitting, running, being outside (especially near the ocean), and attending social and service events in our community.
-My fiancé is
+I have a ragdoll

-serving in the military and is excited to return to Salem after completing his contract.
-I have a ragdoll cat named Fancy, who was rescued by PALS from a life of scavenging leftover Chinese food from a dumpster on the Lynnway.
+cat named Fancy, who was rescued by PALS from a life of scavenging leftover Chinese food from a dumpster on the Lynnway.
 I don't have a dog right now, but I always enjoy meeting friends' dogs and living vicariously through their canine ownership.
 I love meeting new people and pets alike, and in an animal-loving city like Salem, I know I'm in good company.

 We are so fortunate to live in this beautiful and historic city, and I am confident that I can bring my leadership and service skills to the table to help us build a more resilient, more efficient, and safer Salem.